stephen-lin/geoip/readme.txt

 = Localization =

-* Redirect incoming traffic to content in the local language or currency
+* Redirect incoming traffic to content in the local language or currency.
-* Businesses with local branches can direct customers to a relevant physical location or local microsite
+* Businesses with local branches can direct customers to a relevant physical location or local microsite.

 = Ecommerce =

-* Filter out merchandise or services that are not available in a certain locale
+* Filter out merchandise or services that are not available in a certain locale.
-* Display country-specific shipping, tax, or sales information
+* Display country-specific shipping, tax, or sales information.

 = Legal Requirements =